 We continue to work within the school community to increase wellbeing and engagement which will ensure that every member of the school community has a positive sense of belonging and connection within the school.
-They continue to feel valued, respected and ensuring that cultural diversity is an integral part of the school.
-This needs to be achieved as a whole school practice, therefore at school we will continue to build on teacher capacity to ensure consistency of practice is maintained because TTFM data indicated that a sense of belonging has declined from 2020 to 2021.
+They continue to feel valued, respected and ensure that cultural diversity is an integral part of the school.
+This needs to be achieved as a whole school practice, therefore at school, we will continue to build on teacher capacity to ensure consistency of practice is maintained because TTFM data indicated that a sense of belonging has increased from 76% in 2021 to 80% 2022.

-Our focus for 2021 was to continue implementing PBL practices, promote student attendance and student and staff wellbeing through being a health promoting school.
-Focusing on research based practices such as Friendly kids, Mindfulness and wellbeing practices, the school wellbeing team was guided through the process of developing evidence informed practices across the school and used data to identify areas of need within wellbeing.
+Our focus for 2022 was to continue implementing PBL practices, promote student attendance and student and staff wellbeing through being a health-promoting school.
+Focusing on research-based practices such as Friendly kids, Mindfulness and wellbeing practices, the school wellbeing team was guided through the process of developing evidence-informed practices across the school and used data to identify areas of need within wellbeing.